 Things to do in Mossel Bay

-- Hiking St.Blaze trail, 14km trail along the coast, starts at Bushman Cave finishes at Dana Bay.
-There is no entrance fee but you have to sign in at Golf Estate check point as the trail goes through its land.
-To get back to Mossel Bay you’ll need a taxi, it costs ZAR150, it’s better to ask for a taxi number at your hotel/hostel.
+Hike St.Blaze trail, a 14km trail along the coast, starts at Bushman Cave and finishes at Dana Bay.
+There is no entrance fee but you have to sign in at the Golf Estate checkpoint as the trail goes through its land.
+To get back to Mossel Bay you’ll need a taxi.
+It’s better to ask for a taxi number at your hotel/hostel.
 The hike can be down both ways.

-- Visit Point of Human Origins Cave – a famous archaeological site with early evidences of modern human behavior.
-It’s a guided activity, the cave is located on St.Blaze trail you can combine both.
+Visit Point of Human Origins Cave – a famous archaeological site with early evidence of modern human behavior.
+It’s a guided activity, the cave is located on the St.Blaze trail you can combine both.
 Phone for booking +27(0)79 640 0004.

-- Skydiving.
-One of the most adrenaline pumping activities, Mossel Bay is a great spot; the highest tandem skydive in Africa, beautiful scenery, good weather conditions, professional team.
-Price from ZAR2800 pp.
+Skydiving.
+One of the most adrenaline-pumping activities, Mossel Bay is a great spot; the highest tandem skydive in Africa, beautiful scenery, good weather conditions, professional team.

-- Visit Dias Museum to find out more about town’s history and take photos of famous Post Office Tree.
-Entrance fee ZAR20.
+Visit Dias Museum to find out more about the town’s history and take photos of the famous Post Office Tree.

-- Surfing.
+Surfing.
 There is a nice point break at the Point, though you need to be experienced to surf here.
-You can take a lesson or rent a board at a surf schools at Diaz Beach.
+You can take a lesson or rent a board at a surf school at Diaz Beach.

-- Drinking good coffee, eating delicious dessert and enjoying nice vibes in Blue Shed Coffee Roastery.
+Drinking good coffee, eating delicious desserts, and enjoying nice vibes in Blue Shed Coffee Roastery.

-- Chilling on the beach.
-The main beaches in the town; Santos Beach, Diaz Beach, Great Brak River Beach.
+Chilling on the beach.
+The main beaches in the town are Santos Beach, Diaz Beach, and Great Brak River Beach.

-Visit to the famous ostrich farm in Oudtshoorn can be interesting for children as well, here you can do a game drive, visit a work shop and a factory, watch ostrich race and have lunch in a restaurant.
-Tours from ZAR170 adults, ZAR110 children.
-If your time is limited or crawling though tunnels and watching ostriches don’t excite you too much rather skip it and stick to the coastal route.
+A visit to the famous ostrich farm in Oudtshoorn can be interesting for children as well, here you can do a safari ostrich farm tractor tour, visit a workshop and a factory, watch an ostrich race and have lunch in a restaurant.
+In the peak summer holiday season, it’s better to buy entrance tickets in advance.
+If your time is limited or crawling through tunnels and watching ostriches don’t excite you too much rather skip Oudtshoorn and stick to the coastal route.